-Our school is big enough to have its own large Kitchen Garden that supplies pretty much most of the vegetables for our cooking lessons (grown, tended to and harvested by the students too!), so our menus are predominantly vegetarian although not exclusively so.
-We cater for a number of children at the school with dietary needs such as Coeliac disease, lactose intolerance and anaphylaxis to various ingredients, so I always do my best to look after those particular kids and make sure they are included but most importantly are not in any danger with foods that they eat or touch.
+Our school was big enough to have its own large Kitchen Garden that supplies pretty much most of the vegetables for our cooking lessons (grown, tended to and harvested by the students too!), so our menus were predominantly vegetarian although not exclusively so.
+We catered for a number of children at the school with dietary needs such as Coeliac disease, lactose intolerance and anaphylaxis to various ingredients, so I always did my best to look after those particular kids and make sure they were included but most importantly were not in any danger with foods that they ate or touched.

 With conflicting advice on diet and food appearing every week in the newspapers, and fast food company donations from government agencies to sports teams, it’s sometimes hard to work out what’s best and healthiest – and most convenient – to give your children.
-In this program we teach children the value of seasonal, local and (ideally) as chemical-free as possible, and most importantly how to prepare it and cook it themselves.
-This empowers children in making choices for themselves and also builds confidence in meal preparation, and crucially in tasting -and enjoying – the foods that they create.
+In this program we taught children the value of seasonal, local and (ideally) as chemical-free as possible, and most importantly how to prepare it and cook it themselves.
+This empowered the children in making choices for themselves and also built confidence in meal preparation, and crucially in tasting -and enjoying – the foods that they create.

-And for any grown-ups out there: I also run evening and weekend workshops in Bondi for adults wanting to brush up on their cooking skills, or wanting to get back to basics: pasta-making, jam-making, marmalades, olives and other preserves.
-And we’re going back to Souper Saturdays soon now that the weather is cooling… I run wine evenings too: Introduction to Wine courses, new season tastings, food matching and advanced classes, it’s all going on in the Cottage!
-Send me a message if you’re keen to join the next class.
+l also used to run evening and weekend workshops in Bondi for adults wanting to brush up on their cooking skills, or wanting to get back to basics: pasta-making, jam-making, marmalades, olives and other preserves.
+I also used to run wine evenings too: Introduction to Wine courses, new season tastings, food matching and advanced classes, it was all going on in the Cottage!

 You can also follow me on Instagram @thebondicook